lukmansn/Stewart-Platform-GUI/README.md

 # Stewart-Platform-GUI
-This is a code for stewart platform user interface This user interface provides many features such as:
+This is a code for stewart platform user interface, This user interface provides some features such as:
  - Monitoring part
    a.
 Servo angle monitor
    b.
 Output Response